EDIpack/EDIpack2.0/doc/examples/02_ahm.rst

 related to DMFT implementation.
 We read the input file using :f:func:`ed_read_input`.
 Given the simplicity of this program we do **not** make use of MPI setup here.
-In the absence of MPI initialization, the `EDIpack2.0` code will automatically fall back to serial execution.
+In the absence of MPI initialization, the `EDIpack.0` code will automatically fall back to serial execution.

 .. code-block:: fortran

    program ed_ahm_2d
-      USE EDIPACK2
+      USE EDIPACK
       USE SCIFOR
       USE DMFT_TOOLS
       implicit none